NL | EN

 A key long-term academic goal is to detect how the local state can install a regime in which foundational sectors can work as vehicles for both a circular transition as well as equitable labour market inclusion.
 Through an analysis of the Brussels’ construction sector over the past 330 years, we can gain much-needed insight in the political, economic and social processes that shape the required conditions.
 This research will at the same time tackle contemporary urban challenges of the circular economy and the labour market as a stepping-stone for social mobility, reducing intra-urban inequalities.

 The program is funded by Vrije Universiteit Brussel (2021-2026) and builds upon the VUB IRP programme (2016-2021) Building Brussels.
-Brussels City Builders and the Production of Space, 1794-2015, in which the three VUB research groups Architectural Engineering (AELA), Historical Research into Urban Transformation Processes (HOST) and Cosmopolis – Centre for Urban Research (COSM) teamed up.
+Brussels City Builders and the Production of Space, 1794-2015, in which the three VUB research groups Architectural Engineering (AELA), Historical Research into Urban Transformation Processes (HOST; currently SHOC/Social History of Capitalism) and Cosmopolis – Centre for Urban Research (COSM) teamed up.

-Since 2022 the interdisciplinary team of PhD researchers is complete: historian Karoline Da Silva Rodrigues (IRP), urban planner Jasmin Baumgartner (IRP, FWO) and architectural engineers Louise Huba (IRP, Innoviris) and Lara Reyniers (FWO).
+The interdisciplinary team of PhD researchers currently includes historian Karoline Da Silva Rodrigues (IRP), urban planner Jasmin Baumgartner (IRP, FWO) and architectural engineers Louise Huba (IRP, Innoviris) and Lara Reyniers (FWO), as well as post-doctoral researcher Matthijs Degraeve (FWO)..

 Recent events: